CLT Bargains: Queen City’s Thrift Shop Guide

 It can be rewarding to help others while treating yourself.
 To know that your purchases also benefit others in need only makes the reward that much better.
 Below is a list where you can thrift for a cause.

-- Cvan’s Cool Used Stuff - Located in Concord, Cvan’s houses a great combination of fabulous bargains in an inviting atmosphere.
+- Cvan’s Cool Used Stuff - Located in Concord, North Carolina, Cvan’s houses a great combination of fabulous bargains in an inviting atmosphere.
 All profits are used to help battered women and their children find safety, shelter and support.

 - Zabs Place - This affordable, upscale and inclusive nonprofit thrift boutique is situated in downtown Matthews.
 Zabs’ mission is to provide training and employment opportunities to young adults with special needs.